 How much does it cost to travel in The Philippines?
-During my trip in the Philippines, I wrote down every expense.
-In this article, I’ll share the costs of transportation, accommodation, food, and activities.
+During my trip to the Philippines, I kept track of every expense.
+In this article, I’ll share my travel budget for 2 weeks in The Philippines.

 There are thousands of islands in The Philippines, and many of the islands have an airport.
 You can fly to another island for less than €30 with airlines like AirAsia, Cebu Pacific or Philippine Airlines.
 Check Skyscanner for the best prices.

 You can also take a ferry to lots of the islands, which is cheaper than flying, but it will take you way longer, and it’s not the safest way of transportation.
 For example, a one way trip from Manilla to Coron will cost you about €16 and takes 12 hours.
 A great resource of checking the prices and routes of the ferries is 2Go Travel.